ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the query below will update the summary for the Artifact with ID 1.
+For example, the following request will update the summary of the Artifact whose ID is 1:

 .. code::